 What rights you have over your data

-In accordance to General Data Protection Regulation (GDPR), my notes are kept confidentially as stated above.
+In accordance to UK General Data Protection Regulation (UK GDPR), my notes are kept confidentially as stated above.
 My ICO registration certificate number is ZA746376.
 You have the right to request a copy of my notes, in which case you will receive them electronically within 30 days of your request.
 You also have the right to request for an amendment of your records, if that is the case, your objection will be recorded in my session notes.

 None of the content of our online exchanges can be shared with a third party using public media.
 In addition, in line with maintaining confidentiality, I will not invite nor will I accept invitations from my clients to join any social media group.